jtadams02/ChocAnGUI/README.md

  ## More on the Way

- If for some reason you want to look at this, clone and open in eclipse.
-This repository should have all dependencies necessary to just open it and have no errors
+ ~~If for some reason you want to look at this, clone and open in eclipse.
+This repository should have all dependencies necessary to just open it and have no errors~~
+ My mistake, you will need to have JavaFX runtime, I do not know how to include it within the lib/ yet, working on it